TailsisPeak/movie-web/.github/SECURITY.md

 ## Supported Versions

-The latest version of sudo-flix is the only version that is supported, as it is the only version that is being actively developed.
+Use any version you want, but be warned the latest is the only being updated.

 ## Reporting a Vulnerability